-What are Boghossian's reasons?
-He seems to give two. (i) It's intuitively obvious that facts about mountains are in a different league from facts about money and priests. (ii) What purpose would the rejection of naive realism serve?
+What are Boghossian's reasons for distinguishing between description-dependent and -independent facts?
+He seems to give two:

+- (i) It's intuitively obvious that facts about mountains are in a different league from facts about money and priests. - (ii) What purpose would the rejection of naive realism serve?
 Why would we bother even to consider rejecting naive realism in favour of relativism?

 Boghossian doesn't clearly distinguish between these two reasons, but I think we should.
 It's not clear what to say about (ii).
 What's the puzzle of naive realism that encourages us to search for alternatives?
-One motivation was, historically, the threat of scepticism (see Berkeley).
+Historically, one motivation was the threat of scepticism (see Berkeley).
 Speaking Goodmanese, if there is the way the world is, then what's the guarantee that we grasp that way?
 Indeed, as Boghossian and others admit, we only approximate the way the world is to the best of our abilities.
 But we never quite get there (there are independent reasons to think that we don't).
 If, however, you quit the talk of the way and are satisfied with different 'versions' each acceptable for pragmatic reasons, then scepticism is put to rest.